Category:

 Before buying a template, it’s worth checking things like:

-• whether it includes tutorials or support
+• Whether it includes tutorials or support

 6. Functionality: What does your site actually need to do?

-But if your website needs more complex features, custom planning can be helpful.
+Most businesses can run perfectly well on a template.
+But if your website needs more complex features, working with a designer can be helpful.

 Things like: